ghamza-blog/ghamza-blog.github.io/content/posts/rust-stack-tdd.md

 ```

-The `#[cfg(test)]` tells the compiler that its a test configuration, so it will only be executed when we run `cargo test`, however if we build the project it will be ignored.
+The `#[cfg(test)]` tells the compiler that its a test configuration, so it will only be compiled when we run `cargo test`, however if we compile for debug or release it will be ignored.

 The `#[test]` indicated that it's a test case.